chef/chef-web-docs/content/config_rb_server_optional_settings.md

     `/data-collector` to the configured Chef Automate
     `data_collector['root_url']`.
-Note that *this route* does not check the request signature and add the right data_collector token, but just proxies the Automate endpoint **as-is**.
+Note that *this route* does not check the request signature and add the right data_collector token, but just proxies the Chef Automate endpoint **as-is**.
 Default value: `nil`.

 `data_collector['token']`

 :   Legacy configuration for shared data collector security token.
 When
     configured, the token will be passed as an HTTP header named `x-data-collector-token` which the server can choose to accept or reject.
-As of Chef Server 12.14, this is no longer the preferred command.
+As of Chef Infra Server 12.14, this is no longer the preferred command.

     Please use `chef-server-ctl set-secret data_collector token` from